...

 The effects of moderate to severe Traumatic Brain Injury can be long-lasting or even permanent.
 Rehabilitation therapies like physical therapy, occupational therapy, speech-language therapy, and assistive devices and technologies may help to strengthen patients to perform their activities of daily living.

-After the acute care period of in-hospital treatment, people with severe TBI are often transferred to a rehabilitation center where a multidisciplinary team of healthcare providers helps with recovery.
+After the acute care period of in-hospital treatment, people with severe TBI are often transferred to a rehabilitation centre where a multidisciplinary team of healthcare providers helps with recovery.

 The rehabilitation team includes neurologists, nurses, psychologists, and nutritionists, as well as physical, occupational, vocational, speech, and respiratory therapists.